 If you’re not used to managing your money, you can practice on small amounts.
 Start by keeping a record of what money you have and where it comes from and write down items or bills you spend it on.

-You can practice with your family budget by asking your parents or carer to help you and using our simple budget sheet.
+You can practice with your family budget by asking your parents or carer to help you.

 Once you’re old enough, having access to a bank account can be an important step towards independence.